 Delivery of the proposed cycling and walking network is reliant on the availability of external funding.

-The Council has prioritised the following routes and has commissioned Sustrans, the charity making it easier for people to walk and cycle, to produce feasibility studies which will give the Council a better understanding of the factors that need to be considered to deliver the cycle routes and an estimate of the cost.
+The Council prioritised five routes and commissioned Sustrans, the charity making it easier for people to walk and cycle, to produce feasibility studies which will give the Council a better understanding of the factors that need to be considered to deliver the cycle routes and an estimate of the cost.

-Sustrans are also updating the construction costs for the remaining works to complete the Wicken to Soham cycle path included in the report they produced in 2013.
+Sustrans have also updated the construction costs for the remaining works to complete the Wicken to Soham cycle path included in the report they produced in 2013.
 This information was used to inform a successful bid by ECDC and Soham Town Council and secure CPCA Market Towns funding towards the delivery of the route.

-ECDC is funding the Sustrans work as these studies are an important step forward in making the case for future investment as they will ensure that we have developed proposals to put forward when funding is announced.
+ECDC has funded the Sustrans work as these studies are an important step forward in making the case for future investment as they will ensure that we have developed proposals to put forward when funding is announced.
 They also put the Council in a strong position during developer negotiations to ensure that new development is designed to support and deliver active travel measures.